site map

 It was Classics magazine Book of the Month for July 2003.

 Noel Stokoe's third book is called "Jowett - Advertising the Marque".
-It is published by Tempus priced at £12.99rrp (£12.14 UK price including postage purchased from Tempus via their website).
+It is published by Tempus (now the History Press) priced at 12.99 quid rrp (can be purchased from The History Press via their website).
 For the first time it brings together Jowett's wonderfully colloquial adverts from the 1920s all the way through to the firm's closure in 1954.

-Noel's first book is called "Jowett 1901 - 1954" is published by Tempus in their Images of Motoring series.
+Noel's first book is called "Jowett 1901 - 1954" is published by Tempus (now the History Press) in their Images of Motoring series.

 The history of the Jowett company is told through over 200 excellent photographs with some text.